renovatebot/renovate/docs/development/local-development.md

 1. Verify all tests pass and have 100% test coverage, by running `yarn test`
 1. Verify the installation by running `yarn start`.
 You must see this error: `You must configure a GitHub personal access token`

-You only need to do these steps this one time.
+You only need to do these steps once.

 Before you submit a pull request you should: